paulocoliveira/python-whatsapp-messages/README.md

 ## :question: What is this Repository about?

-- This repo contains example code of **Hopw to send a WhatsApp messages using Python**, including a sample on how to send WhatsApp messages on LambdaTest Cloud platform.
+- This repo contains example code of **How to send a WhatsApp messages using Python**, including a sample on how to send WhatsApp messages on LambdaTest Cloud platform.
 - This project uses Pytest framework to run the tests.

 ## :question: More about Sending WhatsApp Messages...